Could You Give Up Food Waste In 40 Days?

 The good news is that it’s not too late to reverse it

 Even the tiniest display of kitchen smarts can make a dent in the food waste iceberg.
-By just keeping to some essential basics, like planning your food and writing shopping lists for the week, storing your food correctly, using your fridge as much as possible and at the right temperature, cooking the right portion sizes, understanding food date labels and using up food you’ve already got at home, you’ll be in fine stead to save food and money.
+By just keeping to some essential basics, like planning your food and writing shopping lists for the week, storing your food correctly, using your fridge at the right temperature and as much as possible, knowing how to freeze food correctly, cooking the right portion sizes, understanding food date labels and using up food you’ve already got at home, you’ll be in fine stead to save food and money.

 Give up binning food instead this Lent.
 Sign up to the challenge to get loads of inspirational and practical tips and ideas along the way.
 40 of them to be precise.